-128. Failure to comply with orders made under the Act
+128. Failure to comply with orders made under the Act.

-A person who is subject to an order issued under Part V of this Act, andcommits an offence.
+A person who is subject to an order issued under Part V of this Act, and-

-- (a) fails to comply with the order without reasonable cause, or - (b) knowingly produces false or misleading information in purported compliance with the order,
+- (a) fails to comply with the order without reasonable cause, or - (b) knowingly produces false or misleading information in purported compliance with the order, commits an offence.

-129. Contravening a restraining order
+129. Contravening a restraining order.